Honouring My Grandfather: Reflections for Remembrance Day

 Remembering the ANZACs This Anzac Day Read Post »

-Picture this.
 You’re standing on a steel walkway, high in the Southern Alps.
-It stretches out before you, winding its
+It stretches out before you, winding its way toward

 The Glacier That Keeps Moving: What It Taught Us About Asset Classification Read Post »